eslint/rfcs/designs/2019-config-simplification/README.md

 No. Right now it won't be possible to implement a config with an async function because the rest of ESLint is fully synchronous.
 Once we look at how to make ESLint more asynchronous, we can revisit and allow configs to be created with async functions.

+### Why use `exports.config` instead of `module.exports`?

+Using an exported key gives us more flexibility for the future if we decide that config files should be able to output more than one thing.
+For example, I've been thinking of a `--config-key` option that would allow users to specify which exported key should be used as their config.
+Users could then export multiple different keys (`config1`, `config2`, etc.) and easily switch between configs on the command line.
+That option is not part of this proposal because it isn't solving an existing problem and I'd rather focus on existing problems first (this proposal is already big enough).

 ## Related Discussions